fluxninja/aperture/docs/content/get-started/playground/playground.md

 ```

 Playground is a Kubernetes-based environment for exploring the capabilities of
 Aperture.
-Additionally, it's used as a development environment for Aperture.
+Additionally, it is used as a development environment for Aperture.
 Playground uses [Tilt](https://tilt.dev/) for orchestrating the deployments in
 Kubernetes.
-Tilt watches for changes to local files and auto deploys any
+Tilt watches for changes to local files and auto-deploys any
 resources that change.
 This is convenient for getting quick feedback during
 development of Aperture.